asyncapi/website/pages/docs/concepts/asyncapi-document/securing-operations.md

 ## Operation section

-Operation security information is represented by [Security scheme](/docs/reference/specification/v3.0.0#securitySchemeObject) on operation level.
-You can also use `$ref` keyword to reference the scheme stored in different location, like for example `components.securitySchemes`.
+Security information for an operation is defined using a [Security Scheme](/docs/reference/specification/v3.0.0#securitySchemeObject) at the operation level.
+You can reference a scheme from another location, such as `components.securitySchemes`, using the `$ref` keyword.

 ```yaml
 operations: